Flooding: Bishop Nwokolo advises riverine communities to relocate

 Latest

-“It will be reasonable that the concerned riverine [communities] listen to advice and start in good time to relocate to IDP centres…” Jeff Amechi Agbodo, Onitsha The Bishop on the Niger, Onitsha, Anambra State, Rev. Dr. Owen Nwokolo, has appealed to riverine communities situated in flood-prone areas to relocate to camps provided by the government…
+Some communities in Anambra West and Ogbaru councils of the state were recently ravaged by flood, where some farmland and houses were lost in the process.
+Jeff Amechi Agbodo, Onitsha The Bishop of Onitsha, Anambra State, Dr. Owen Nwokolo, has appealed to the riverine communities living in flood-prone areas to relocate to places/camps provided by the…

 -